Settlement Management in SAP S/4HANA: How Subsequent Settlement Works in Purchasing

 Step 2: Accruals in the Purchase Order (ME21N)

 To ensure that the accounting department is not surprised at the end of the year, provisions should be created during the ongoing purchase.
+In addition, you create transparency about impending obligations at an early stage.

 - Transaction: ME21N